google/WebFundamentals/src/content/en/ilt/pwa/working-with-indexeddb.md

 someObjectStore.openCursor(optionalKeyRange, optionalDirection);
 ```

-This method returns a promise for a cursor object representing the first object in the object store or `undefined` if there is no object.
+This method returns a promise that resolves with a cursor object representing the first object in the object store or `undefined` if the store has no objects.
 To move on to the next object in the object store, we call `cursor.continue`.
-This moves the cursor object onto the next object or returns `undefined` if there isn't another object.
+This returns a promise that resolves with the next object, or `undefined` if there are no more objects.
 We put this inside a loop to move through all of the entries in the store one by one.
-The optional key range in the `openCursor` method limits `cursor.continue` to a subset of the objects in the store.
-The direction option can be `next` or `prev` specifying forward or backward traversal through the data.
+The optional key range in the `openCursor` method limits the iteration to a subset of the objects in the store.
+The direction option can be `"next"` or `"prev"` specifying forward or backward traversal through the data.

 The next example uses a cursor to iterate through all the items in the "store" object store and log them to the console: